SuperDyl/updateServerJar/README.md

 python3 -m updateserverjar server.jar
 ```

-The JAR can instead be piped to stdout by either using `-` as the filename or omitting the filename
+The JAR can instead be piped to stdout by using `-` as the filename

 ```
 python3 -m updateserverjar - > server.jar
-# OR
-python3 -m updateserverjar > server.jar
-# Both lines are equivalent
 ```

 # Usage (Module)